graffa04/graffa04/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<h5 align="left">I am a 20-year-old enthusiast currently enrolled in the Apple Developer Academy.
-With a strong passion for programming game and app development, I have acquired advanced skills in creating innovative solutions for iOS.
-I am determined to grow professionally in the software development field and advance my career with passion and dedication.
-I am looking for an opportunity that can broaden and develop my knowledge in app developing
+<h5 align="left">I'm Raffaele Marino, a passionate programmer with a strong focus on development using Unity and SwiftUI.
+With a solid background in programming, I combine creativity and technical expertise to create engaging and high-performing digital experiences.
+I love bringing ideas to life through clean code and innovative solutions, with a keen eye on quality and software efficiency.
+I am determined to grow professionally in the software development field and advance my career with passion and dedication
 </h5>

 <h3 align="left">Connect with me:</h3>